 3) West Point and the Army are committed to the idea that respect for others and an understanding of diversity are important leadership traits.
 Why will you be successful in working with leaders, peers, and subordinates of a gender, color, ethnicity, and/or religion different from your own?

 All three questions are extremely straightforward and not anything that a West Point candidate should have trouble answering.
 One of the best ways to prepare is to self-reflect on why you are making this career/life choice and what being a military officer means to you.
 It is best to speak with current and past military members, mentors, teachers, and your family as you develop these answers.
-The goal is not to be highly-creative with your responses, but rather to leave an unmistakable impression that you are a mature and committed young man or woman, who understands the responsibility and sacrifice that lie ahead.
+The goal is not to be highly creative with your responses, but rather to leave an unmistakable impression that you are a mature and committed young man or woman, who understands the responsibility and sacrifice that lies ahead.

 Those seeking more detailed advice can visit our blog: West Point Essay Prompts and Tips.